Table of Contents

 In some cases, the answer to this question is an easy “yes”.
 For example, when it comes to learning specific software on an advanced level, LinkedIn Learning has some fantastic advanced content.

-It’s possible that a course may be listed as advanced while in fact, its content is merely intermediate.
+For some courses, they may also be listed as advanced, while it should be categorized as intermediate.
 This is because it can be difficult to provide advanced content on a broad topic such as management.
-For example, “De-Escalating Intense Situations” is a video presentation listed as Advanced.
-However, this is a vital part of training front-line staff.
-In my view, an advanced program on this topic would also cover how to train one’s team on de-escalation tactics.
+For example, “De-Escalating Conversations for Customer Service” is a course listed as Advanced.
+However, this is a vital part of training all front-line staff.
+For an advanced program on this topic, I would expect that it would also cover how to manage your team’s de-escalation strategies or go deeper into the psychology related to customer interactions.

 Are LinkedIn Learning courses recognized & accredited?